gravitational/gravity/docs/6.x/monitoring.md

 [Grafana](https://grafana.com/) is an open-source metrics analytics and visualization suite.

-In Gravity clusters Grafana uses Prometheus as a data-source.
-It is preconfigured with several dashboards that provide general information about individual nodes, containers and the overall cluster health.
+In Gravity Clusters Grafana uses Prometheus as a data-source.
+It is preconfigured with several dashboards that provide general information about individual nodes, containers and the overall Cluster health.

 !!! tip:
-    When building a cluster image, it is possible to add your own dashboards in addition to the ones that ship by default.
+    When building a Cluster Image, it is possible to add your own dashboards in addition to the ones that ship by default.
 See [Grafana Integration](#grafana-integration) below for details.